mpolimeno/sdsu-sage-tutorial-git/about.rst

 .. _help_tabcompletion:

-If you are in fact using Cocalc, you have probably already noticed the red banner that pops up at the very top of the page once you create a new project.
+If you are in fact using Cocalc, you have probably already noticed the red banner that pops up at the very top of the page that says *Update this project*, every time you create a new project.
 Just ignore it.
-It will do no harm.
+It is a bit annoying to the eye, but will do no harm.

 Tab Completion
 -----------------------